pablohc97/Twitter/README.md

   - Images/Videos

 All this information about tweets can be search in four different ways:
-  - Get the last N tweets posted by users we are following
+  - Last N tweets from users you are following.
-  - Get the last N tweets posted by an specify user searched by its username.
+  - Last N tweets of a specific user searched by username.
-  - Get the last N tweets posted that contain a word.
+  - Last N tweets that contain a given word.
-  - Get the last N tweets posted from a location.
+  - Last N tweets posted from a given location.